-The next Aviation Revitalization Loan applications is scheduled to be available to airport sponsors by July 30, 2021.
-The initial deadline for proposals will be due approximately 8 weeks later on October 1, 2021 for scoring by WSDOT staff.
-A prioritized list will be presented to the Board to select and award loans in November 2021.
-Loan agreements will be created and sent to awarded applicants for execution with the intent to have all funded projects under contract prior by February 2022.
+A ranked list of scored applications will be presented to the Board to select and award loans within 12 weeks of the announcement.
+Loan agreements will be created and sent to awarded applicants for execution with the intent to have all funded projects under contract by the end of the year.